Characterizing and Modeling the GitHub Security Advisories Review Pipeline: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by INES.IA (National Institute of Science and Technology for Software Engineering Based on and for Artificial Intelligence), \url{www.ines.org.br}, CNPq grant 408817/2024-0.
-This work was also partially supported by CAPES and FAPERJ under grant E-26/204.268/2024 as well as CNPq grants 444956/2024-7 and 315106/2023-9.
+This work was also partially supported by CAPES and FAPERJ under grants E-26/204.268/2024 and E-26/260.168/2026, CNPq grants 444956/2024-7, 424622/2021-1 and 315106/2023-9, as well as Finep PlatCiber.